ipfs/ipfs-docs/docs/how-to/best-practices-for-nft-data.md

 ### CID

-CIDs can be stored and sent over the network in a compact binary form, but they're represented as strings of random-seeming characters when displayed to users.
+CIDs uniquely identify a piece of content.
+A CID can be stored and sent over the network in a compact binary form, but they're represented as strings of random-seeming characters when displayed to users.
 Here's an example:

 ```
 bafybeigdyrzt5sfp7udm7hu76uh7y26nf3efuylqabf3oclgtqy55fbzdi